A stay in hospital means there are many things to organise, often things you may not consider...

 Arrange for your home to be cleaned

-You might want to arrange for someone to come and clean your home before your stay in hospital.
+You might want to arrange for someone to come and clean your home before your stay in the hospital.
 Especially if the reason you are going into hospital has prevented you from doing so yourself.
 Coming back to a clean home, with no chores on the list will help you to relax during your recovery.

 You may not be able to drive yourself home from hospital so if you drive, it may be better for you to leave the car at home and arrange alternative transport.